renovatebot/renovate/docs/usage/examples/opentelemetry.md

 #### Latency buckets

-The second class of metrics exposed are the latency-focused buckets that allow creating [heatmaps](https://grafana.com/docs/grafana/latest/basics/intro-histograms/#heatmaps).
+The second class of metrics exposed are the latency-focused buckets, that allow creating [heatmaps](https://grafana.com/docs/grafana/latest/basics/intro-histograms/#heatmaps).
 A request is added to a backed if the latency is bigger than the bucket value (`le`). `request_duration => le`

 As an example if we receive a request which need `1.533s` to complete get following metrics: